 Weave the other 2 strings (the other color) over and under (over an open end and under a closed loop, as shown)

-There’s lots of variations of Box Stitch…the stitches can be turned on an angle to create a “Barrel” variation, or you can use more strings to create a large box or barrel.
+There are lots of variations of Box Stitch…the stitches can be turned on an angle to create a “Barrel” variation, or you can use more strings to create a large box or barrel.

 And now for…Chinese Staircase (or the Cobra variation).

 Again, choose 2 colors.
 Fold the strings in half.
-For Chinese Staircase, you only need one color string to be long.
+For the Chinese Staircase, you only need one color string to be long.
 The other can be shorter.
 Note: I kept this Chinese Staircase to one color.
 You can also put one of each color on the inside, and one string of each color on the outside.
 Then you’d need evenly-sized strings, even if the shorter ends stay on the inside.

 Cross one string over the center 2 strings.